 You can see that L-Cysteine has been linked to many different health benefits, but it’s the immune support that we think is critical, especially at this time.
 We’re all aware of how important respiratory health is right now.
 This is why taking a supplement that supports immune health, and proper respiration can be so useful.
 If you’re looking for additional support to help your immune system and you’re especially concerned about your lungs functioning properly, this could be the supplement you find the most benefit from.
 L-Cysteine, glutamine, and glycine are three very important amino acids that form the building blocks of the powerful antioxidant glutathione.

 What Is NAC?

 If you’re still wondering what NAC is, N-Acetyl Cysteine is very useful for detoxification, and it could be what a doctor or hospital would prescribe for certain toxicities.
 This is part of why the FDA has decided it is a non-compliant ingredient because there have been medical uses of NAC, which means it needs to comply with other FDA approval criteria.
 The long and short of it, NAC is an essential amino acid that the body needs but cannot make naturally on its own.
 It’s a precursor to L-Cysteine.
 Prior to this ruling, NAC appeared in many supplements in much the same way that L-Cysteine does, and it’s believed that it has similar properties.

 Just the Essentials

-At Essential Elements, we work very diligently to bring you the most effective ingredients in the healthiest way possible.
+At Essential Elements, we work very diligently to bring you the best ingredients in the healthiest way possible.
 This is why we use L-Cysteine and not NAC in our products.
 We are dedicated to being compliant and following best practices to give you the best products.

-If you’re serious about your health, we suggest taking an immune-supporting supplement like our Immune Hero to give your body the essential elements it needs to keep fighting off invaders and warding off oxidative damage.
+When it comes to your health, we suggest taking an immune-supporting supplement like our Immune Hero to give your body the essential elements it needs to keep fighting off invaders.